reuters-graphics/react-smart-text/README.md

 );
 ```

-Pass options to pluralize text based on other context variables (usually a numbers or an array of components).
+Pass options to pluralize text based on other context variables (usually a number or an array of components).

 ```javascript
 import SmartText from '@reuters-graphics/react-smart-text';